gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

 Feelings are an indicator for fulfilled or unfulfilled needs.

-Conflicts are on the strategy level - what to do about "conflicting" needs?
-When you can't find a strategy that fulfills everyone's needs, sometimes the solution is "temporal" - negotiating which order you will do the strategies, fulfilling all needs.
-This needs some trust in the group, that your needs matter and will be fulfilled in the end.

 What's "Violence"?
 In the context of NVC it's ignoring needs (our own or others).